silphid/testchart/README.md

   version     Display testchart build version

 Flags:
-  -h, --help               help for testchart
+      --app-version string     App version of chart to override for rendering chart --chart-version string   Version of chart to override for rendering chart -h, --help                   help for testchart
   -i, --ignore strings         Regex specifying lines to ignore (can be specified multiple times) -n, --namespace string       Name of namespace to use for rendering chart (default "my-namespace") -p, --path string            Path to tests directory (default "tests") -r, --release string         Name of release to use for rendering chart (default "my-release") -s, --save-actual            Saves an actual.yaml file in each test dir for troubleshooting -V, --show-all-values        Shows coalesced values for all tests -v, --show-values            Shows coalesced values for failed tests

 Use "testchart [command] --help" for more information about a command.
 ```